-With 15 different stained glass windows of 15m each, the second floor is covered with massive stained glasses of 600m2.
-The scale is overwhelming and the many-hued colors and details are amazingly impressive.
-When you see the stained glass in detail, you will find that each of them is describing the scene from the Old Testament and the New Testament, and in total describe 1113 scenes.
+The scale is huge, and the colors and details with many shades are amazing.
+When you will observe it in detail, you will find that each of them depicts a scene from the Old and New Testaments, and in total 1113 scenes are depicted.

-Sainte Chapelle suffered from fire and flood during the French revolution, many parts were destroyed including the crinoid, which is the symbol of the royal family of France.
-From the late 19th century, it began to be restored with the goal to recover its original shape.
+Sainte Chapelle suffered from fire and flood during the French Revolution, many parts of it were destroyed, including the Сrinoid - a symbol of the royal family of France.
+Since the end of the 19th century, the Sainte Chapelle went through systematic restoration.

-It went through another restoration process from 2008 to 2014.
-As time passes by, the building and stained glass windows get dirty and some of the building and statues became damaged.
-Each of the stained glass windows are massive and fragile, workers who had to carry out the restoration had to focus a lot for the sophiscated work with a heavy responsibility.
+Between 2008 to 2014, another restoration took place.
+Over time, the building and stained-glass windows become polluted, and part of the building and the statues were damaged.
+Each of the stained-glass windows was massive and fragile, the workers who had to complete the restoration had to concentrate on the complex work with great responsibility.

-Rose glass is one of the most important elements in the Medieval religious structures.
-Donated by Charles VIII in 1485, 86 stained glass windows describe the Revelation to John.
+Pink glass is one of the most important elements of medieval religious buildings.
+The 86 stained-glass windows donated by Charles VIII in 1485 depict the Revelation to John.

-When rays of sunlight shine through these beautiful coloured windows, they glow with elegant and vibrant light.
-With large chandeliers hung overhead, you feel like you are in a magical castle.
+When the rays of sunlight through these beautiful colored windows, they glow with a fascinating light.
+With large chandeliers hanging from above, you feel that you are in a magical castle.